 Benefits and Perks

-Median pay for University of Houston grads is $70K, making their salaries most similar to those of UT Austin grads.
-Texas A & M University-College Station, Louisiana State University and Agricultural & Mechanical College, and Mississippi State University are also similar to UT Austin.
+Among alumni of similar schools, University of Houston grads (who make an average of approximately $69K) earn salaries most similar to UT Austin alumni.
+Other schools similar to UT Austin include Texas A & M University-College Station, Louisiana State University and Agricultural & Mechanical College, and Mississippi State University.